jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (c) set requirements relating to transparency and performance.
 (4) A failure to comply with subsection (2) is to be treated, for the purposes of enforcement under this Part, as a breach of the Code.

-### 9 Industry participants to register and comply with Code
+### 9 Obligation to register and comply with Code
 (1) Every industry participant must—
   (a) register as an industry participant by supplying the Authority with the information specified in section 27(2); and (b) comply with the Code.
 (2) A failure to comply with subsection (1) may result in an industry participant being— (a) liable to conviction for an offence under section 31, in the case of failure to register; and (b) subject to the enforcement measures set out in this Part, in the case of failure to comply with the Code.
+(3) Every specified person must comply with any obligations imposed on them by the Code in accordance with section 32(3).
+(4) A failure to comply with subsection (3) may result in a specified person being subject to the enforcement measures set out in this Part.

 ### 10 Exemption from obligation to register
 (1) Despite section 9(1)﻿(a), an industry participant need not register if—